django-commons/django-typer/doc/source/index.rst

     This documentation shows all examples using both the function oriented Typer-style interface and the class based Django-style interface in separate tabs.
 Each interface is functionally equivalent so the choice of which to use is a matter of preference and familiarity.
-All django-typer commands are instances of :class:`~django_typer.TyperCommand`, including commands defined in the Typer-style interface. **This means you may always specify a self argument to receive the instance of the command in your functions.**
+All django-typer commands are instances of :class:`~django_typer.management.TyperCommand`,
+    including commands defined in the Typer-style interface. **This means you may always specify a self argument to receive the instance of the command in your functions.**

 :big:`Basic Example`

-:class:`~django_typer.TyperCommand` is a very simple drop in replacement for BaseCommand_.
+:class:`~django_typer.management.TyperCommand` is a very simple drop in replacement for BaseCommand_.
 All of the documented features of BaseCommand_ work the same way!
 Or, you may also use an interface identical to Typer_'s.
 Simply import Typer_ from django_typer instead of typer.

 .. tabs::